Xilinx/Vitis_Model_Composer/QuickGuides/Connecting_AIE_to_HDL/README.md

 1. The bit width of the tdata signal line (**W**).
 This is the bit width of the data in programmable logic.
 1. HDL design sample time (**T**).
 This sample time determines the target clock rate for which the HDL design will be synthesized.
 1. Input data type to the AI Engine kernel block (**DT**).
 This is determined by the AI Engine kernel.
-1. Input size to the AI Engine kernel block (**S**).
+1. Number of samples in the input to the AI Engine kernel block (**S**).
 For an AI Engine kernel with a window input type, this is typically the size of the input window.
 For an AI Engine kernel with a stream input, this is typically the number of samples the AI Engine kernel consumes at every invocation.
 1. The period of all the input and output signals going into or out of the AI Engine subsystem (**P**).
 All the input and output signals of the AI Engine subsystem must have the same period.

 ![](images/high_level_AIE_HDL.png)